 A proxy isn’t free unless you set it up yourself.
 Any that you find online that claim to be free are immediately suspicious as they have to upkeep the proxy somehow — and this may involve selling data on your browsing habits.

-Like most of the things on the internet, you can find SOCKS5 proxy by looking online.
+You can find the SOCKS5 proxy by looking online.
+Research all available providers and get the one that fits your needs.
 Just steer clear of free offers.